Internet Shutdowns Blog

 The Conditions are as follows:

-2. No Wi-Fi/ Hotspots shall be allowed from any of the routers and systems using the connection at any cost by the subscriber concerned.
+- No Wi-Fi/ Hotspots shall be allowed from any of the routers and systems using the connection at any cost by the subscriber concerned.

-8. Will obey all orders/ Regulations regarding any change in the condition under which service is being allowed issued by the State Government from time to time by the subscriber concerned.
+- Will obey all orders/ Regulations regarding any change in the condition under which service is being allowed issued by the State Government from time to time by the subscriber concerned.

-The fact that Static IP’s are the only ones permitted mean that very few subscribers will be able to access the internet.
-Static IP is usually only used by corporates, banks and their like, rather than individual consumers who rely on dynamic IPs assigned by ISPs.
+The fact that Static IPs are the only ones permitted means that very few subscribers will be able to access the internet.
+Static IP is usually only used by corporates, banks, and their like, rather than individual consumers who rely on dynamic IPs assigned by ISPs.
 Further, the condition that no Wi-Fi or hotspots will be allowed translated to the fact that only those with laptops or computers in their offices will be able to access the internet.
 Phones will be unable to access the internet, making it impossible for people to utilize services if they are not in the vicinity of the router.

 Second MAC binding at the system level could ensure that only recognized devices would be able to access the internet.
 The obligation here is placed on TSPs/ISPs to ensure compliance.
 This would mean that these service providers would have to keep a list of all permissible devices per router.